Tartan Pro Tour

 The Tartan Pro Tour, currently titled as the Farmfoods Tartan Pro Tour for sponsorships reasons, is a series of developmental golf tournaments played in Scotland.
 The tour is open to both male and female professionals.

+History

 The tour was founded and created by 1999 Open Champion Paul Lawrie in 2020.
 The tour was formed during the COVID-19 pandemic and was created to give UK-based professionals playing opportunities, especially as the PGA EuroPro Tour had cancelled its 2020 season.